vennbury/lessons/python/basics/OOP/project-3:-student-management-system.md

 ---
 title: "Student Management System"
-header: "Student Management System"
 unit: "OOP"
 lesson: "project3StudentManagementSystem"
 priority: "2"
-dictionary:
-  {
-    "": "In this project, we will learn the basics of Object-Oriented Programming.
-You are given two classes, the first is the student class which defines a student name, the id, and the gpa.
-The second class is student management class which has some methods which you will have to fill in.
-Each of the methods has a docstring explaining the function of the method.
-Fork the replit [here](https://replit.com/@Vennbury/StudentManagementSystem#main.py).", }
 next: "none"
 ---

+# Tic Tac Toe Project

+In this project, we will practice with the basics of Object-Oriented Programming.
+Tic Tac Toe is a game played on a 3 by 3 grid with two players marking their spaces with X’s and O’s.
+You can read more about the game and rules [here](https://en.wikipedia.org/wiki/Tic-tac-toe).
+We will construct this game for two players to play in the console.
+There will be two classes: Game and Board.
+Game will be in charge of the gameplay and the Board will be responsible for constructing and manipulating the board.
+Fill in the following code structure to construct the game.